Hermitian and non-Hermitian topology in active matter: Topological active matter

 \subsubsection{Classical analogs of quantum Hall effect}

 As in passive fluid, one can construct an analogy between the linearized hydrodynamics of self-propelled particles and the Schr{\"o}dinger equation.
 Recent studies \cite{Souslov2017,Dasbiswas2018,Souslov2019,Shankar2017} have proposed active-matter counterparts of topological insulators based on such linearized hydrodynamics.
-Starting from the Toner-Tu equation, one can obtain the following linearized equation,
+Starting from the Toner-Tu equations (Eqs.~(\ref{toner-tu-eq1}) and (\ref{toner-tu-eq2})), one can obtain the following linearized equation,

 where $\delta \rho = \rho - \rho_0$ and $\delta \mathbf{v} = \mathbf{v} - \mathbf{v}_0$ are the fluctuations from the steady state density $\rho_0$ and velocity field $\mathbf{v}_0$, respectively.
-Here, we ignore the advection terms including $\lambda_2,\lambda_3$ since their effect can be included by renormalization of $\lambda$.
+Here, we ignore the advection terms including $\lambda_2,\lambda_3$ since their effect can be included by renormalization of $\lambda$ \cite{Toner1995}.
 We also ignore the diffusion terms to focus on the Hermitian topology.
 If we consider the short-term dynamics of fluctuations compared to the inverse of the decaying rate, we can assume that such dynamics can be captured by a Hermitian matrix without dissipative terms, though nonreciprocity or exceptional points can break such an assumption as we will see later.
 Furthermore, by assuming that the speed of active particles is $v_0 = \sqrt{\alpha/\beta}$, the first term in the right-hand side of the second equation exhibits no $\alpha$ dependence.
 In this linearized hydrodynamics, the effect of the activity appears in the additional parameter $\lambda$ and the higher-order term $-2\beta(\mathbf{v}_{\rm ss}\cdot \delta\mathbf{v})\mathbf{v}_{\rm ss}$ of the steady flow.
 However, if we further assume that the steady-state vector field $\mathbf{v}_{\rm ss}$ is small enough compared to the effective sound speed $c$ (cf.~Eq.~(\ref{toner-tu-eq2})), one can derive the Schr{\"o}dinger-like equation

-as in passive fluids.
+as in passive fluids (cf.~Eq.~(\ref{Schroedinger_like_eq2})).
 In this equation, $\mathbf{V}_{0} = \omega (\lambda+1)\mathbf{v}_{0}/2$ is the effective vector potential that is proportional to the steady-state flow $\mathbf{v}_{0}$.
 The advantage of the active system is that the steady-state flow appears spontaneously, i.e., without using external drivings.